Author Questions and Answers

 Q: What is inspired writing?

 Some of the writing in A Beautiful Reality came through as “inspired writing”.
-What this means is that many of the words came into my mind without having to think about them; I simply typed (or wrote) them down as they flowed through me into awareness.
+What this means is that many of the words came into my mind without having to think about them; I simply typed (or wrote) them down as they flowed through me into awareness under their own momentum.
 This was an experience that felt perfectly natural.
 I did not set out to experience inspired writing; it simply happened to me.
 In some ways, it was like taking dictation from my mind – with no advance warning that it was going to happen.
 It is a form of writing that arises from a higher state of conscious awareness.
 This experience was completely new to me – and it was also quite unexpected!

 Inspired writing doesn't involve meditating or going into some sort of religious trance-like state, nor is it the same thing as “free writing” or “automatic writing”; rather it happens when the writer is fully conscious and alert … it just comes through, like an immediate flow of thoughts in the mind.
 The only way I can describe the difference between inspired writing and ordinary everyday creative writing is that inspired writing genuinely seems to carry a “greater truth” in the words that are coming through into the conscious mind, and feels very natural and peaceful when it occurs — almost as if the writer is in the process of receiving a higher, creative gift!
 If this should ever happen to you, you will understand perfectly what I am describing.